-This yearlong fellowship educates and empowers early/mid-career physicians and physician assistants practicing in metropolitan Atlanta and rural Georgia who are in emerging leadership roles to lead change within their institutions, larger surrounding environments, and at the national level.
+This yearlong fellowship educates and empowers early/mid-career physicians and PAs practicing in metropolitan Atlanta and rural Georgia who are in emerging leadership roles.
+You will emerge ready to lead change within your institutions and surrounding communities, and at the state, regional and national levels.

-The purpose of this program is to strengthen primary care and the workforce by establishing fellowship programs to train community-based practicing primary care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
-Characteristics of transformed health care delivery systems identified by the Centers for Medicare and Medicaid Services (CMS) include:
+This program strives to strengthen primary care and the healthcare workforce by establishing fellowship programs to train practicing community-based, primary-care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
+Characteristics of transformed healthcare delivery systems identified by the Centers for Medicare and Medicaid Services include:

-- Care is coordinated across all providers and settings,
+- Coordinated care across all providers and settings;

-- High level of patient engagement and quantifiable results on patient experience,
+- A high level of patient engagement and quantifiable improvements in patient experiences;

-- Providers leverage the use of health information technology to improve quality,
+- Leveraging the use of health information technology to improve quality;

-- Providers perform at the top of their license and board certification,
+- Providers performing at the top of their license and board certification;

-- Population health measures are integrated into the delivery system, and
+- Integration of population health measures into the delivery system: and

 - Increase integrated and coordinated care services within and between care settings;

 - Improve the quality of care in healthcare organizations; and

 - Increase patient access to care.

 HRSA will provide physicians and physician assistants who have completed PCTE fellowships with priority status when applying for NHSC LRP awards.
 Participants in the NHSC LRP, NHSC Scholarship Program, and NHSC Students to Service LRP interested in participating in a PCTE primary-care leadership fellowship program may convert to a half-time contract and continue satisfying their service obligation.

 Each fellow will:

 - Engage in practical leadership and quality improvement instruction through virtual clinic site visits

 - Participate in monthly coaching sessions and technical assistance